metafates/testo/docs/how-to.md

 ```

 You can expect all `AfterEach` and `AfterAll` hooks to be
-executed at the end of each test.
+executed at the end of each test properly.

 The only limitation here is that top-level subtests cannot be be parallel.
 Consider this example: